mfcloud/kolla-ansible/doc/source/deploy-guide-for-LinuxONE/index.rst

 Overview
 ========

-This project provide deployment tools to deploy OpenStack controller services on x86 controller and compute services for kvm on LinuxONE.
+This project provides deployment tools to deploy OpenStack controller services on x86 controller and compute services for kvm on LinuxONE.
 The code core is based on the openstack/kolla-ansible project which deploys OpenStack services and infrastructure components in Docker containers permitting operators with